andreacfromtheapp/elm_vite_tailwind_template/README.md

 - [vite-plugin-favicon](https://github.com/josh-hemphill/vite-plugin-favicon): automatically generate your favicons.
 - [vite-plugin-compress](https://github.com/alloc/vite-plugin-compress): compress your bundle and assets.

-#### Would be nice to have/Left to the user
+#### Would be nice to have

-There a number of funcionalities that would help with web dev best practices but that are left out.
-Either because they are intended to use with more "*traditional js setups*" or don't easily/immediately relate/integrate with Elm's way of doing things.
+There a number of funcionalities that would help, but that are left out because they don't easily integrate with Elm's way of doing things.
 Hereby there's a list of *honorable mentions* if you will:

 - [vite-imagetools](https://github.com/JonasKruckenberg/imagetools): load and transform images using url query parameters.